Top 10 Essential Gear Items For Travel

 8. Towel

 Having a travel towel is great because, at some hostels, you need to pay a fee for a towel, and if it gets stolen by someone, you owe the hostel an even bigger fee.
-Travel towels are made with anti-bacterial and quick-dry materials and are lightweight.
+Travel towels are made from antibacterial and quick-drying materials and are lightweight.
+Nomadix is the current towel I am using, and I love it.
+One of my favorite things about this company and its towels is that they are made from recycled plastic bottles.
+The towel also serves multiple purposes, functioning as both a yoga mat and a beach towel.

 9. Cameras